-Student's Name Grade

-As a parent/guardian of a student attending Orlando Science Schools, I commit to the following:

-- Encouraging my child to prioritize learning by supporting the school's efforts to make education their primary occupation. - Ensuring that my child arrives at school on time, healthy, clean, and prepared to learn, and is dressed and groomed according to the OSS dress code. - Supervising my child's homework to ensure that all assignments are completed on schedule. - Keeping the school informed of my current phone number, email, and physical address. - Encouraging my child to participate in school-organized volunteer community activities. - Attending meetings with my child's teacher and/or administration as requested. - Taking responsibility for my child's behavior at school. - Acknowledging that a Board of Directors governs Orlando Science Schools. - Understanding that the OSS administration has the authority to suspend or recommend expulsion for behavior that violates the Code of Conduct and if the parent/guardian fails to take responsibility for their child's conduct or cooperate with the school to correct it. - Staying informed of official announcements from the OSS weekly newsletter and/or website. - Reviewing my child's report cards issued by the school. - Agreeing to support the faculty, staff, and volunteers in their efforts to help my child be a productive community member. - Understanding that my child may face the consequences for violating the dress code, even if other students are also in violation. - Following the school's drop off, pick up, and traffic circulation policies with courtesy. - Agreeing to the terms and conditions outlined in the OSS Student and Parent Handbook and the OCPS Student Code of Conduct.
+Student's Name Grade As a parent/guardian of a student attending Orlando Science Schools, I commit to the following: Encouraging my child to prioritize learning by supporting the school's efforts to make education their primary occupation.
+Ensuring that my child arrives at school on time, healthy, clean, and prepared to learn, and is dresse • Ensuring that my child arrives at school on time, healthy, clean, and prepared to learn, and is dressed and groomed according to the OSS dress code.
+Supervising my child's homework to ensure that all assignments are completed on schedule.
+Supervising my child's homework to ensure that all assignments are completed on schedule.
+Keeping the school informed of my current phone number, email, and physical address.
+Encouraging my child to participate in school-organized volunteer community activities.
+Attending meetings with my child's teacher and/or administration as requested.
+Taking responsibility for my child's behavior at school.
+Acknowledging that a Board of Directors governs Orlando Science Schools.
+Understanding that the OSS administration has the authority to suspend or recommend expulsion for or behavior that v iolates the Code of Conduct and if i the parent/guardian fails to take responsibility for their child's conduct or cooperate with the school to correct it.
+Staying informed of official announcements from the OSS weekly newsletter and/or website.
+Reviewing my child's report cards issued by the school.
+Agreeing to support the faculty, staff, and volunteers in their efforts to help my child be a productive e community mer nber.
+Understanding that my child may face the consequences for violating the dress code, even if other standards. students are also i n violation.
+Following the school's drop off, pick up, and traffic circulation policies with courtesy.
+Agreeing to the terms and conditions outlined in the OSS Student and Parent Handbook and the OC PS Student Code o of Conduct.
+PARENT(S)/GUARDIAN(S) As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Science Schild and agree to the following: We have read, understand, and agree to the entire Student and P We agree to support Orlando Science Schools by volunteering at the school whenever possible, conteacher(s), and promoting positive educational practices at home by providing ongoing supervision related projects.
+We understand the importance of our role in supporting our child's education and arent Handbool mmunicating re n and guidance v k, including gularly wit with home g the Family Contrac th our child's work and school- Parent/Guardian Signature Date: / / Parent/Guardian Signature Date: / / STUDENT I have carefully reviewed and agree to comply with the policies, procedures, and expectations outl Parent Handbook and Orange County Public Schools' Student Code of Conduct.
+I have read and full Plan, and the Family Contract, and I pledge to uphold their principles.
+I know that violating these against the second sec ly understand th ne Code of Conduct, Discipline

-PARENT(S)/GUARDIAN(S)

-As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Science Schools Student & Parent Handbook with our child and agree to the following: We have read, understand, and agree to the entire Student and Parent Handbook, including the Family Contract.
-We agree to support Orlando Science Schools by volunteering at the school whenever possible, communicating regularly with our child's teacher(s), and promoting positive educational practices at home by providing ongoing supervision and guidance with homework and school-related projects.
-We understand the importance of our role in supporting our child's education and will do our best to fulfill these commitments.

-Parent/Guardian Signature Date: / / Parent/Guardian Signature Date: / / /